 The bull case starts with REGAL.
 If GPS demonstrates a statistically and clinically meaningful overall-survival benefit in AML CR2/CR2p patients, SELLAS could be revalued around a potential first-in-class or best-in-class immunotherapeutic option in a high-unmet-need setting.
 Positive data would likely trigger regulatory-planning discussion, potential BLA preparation, increased analyst attention, and possibly strategic interest from partners with hematology or oncology infrastructure.
 In that scenario, SLS009 becomes additive rather than defensive: investors would see a company with a successful late-stage asset and a second AML program advancing behind it.

 A second bull layer is financial.
-With $107.1 million in cash at March 31, 2026 and additional Q2 warrant proceeds, SELLAS appears to have more negotiating room than a biotech forced to raise capital right before data.
+With $107.1 million in cash at March 31, 2026, approximately $44.1 million of warrant proceeds during Q1, and approximately $28.7 million of additional April-May warrant proceeds disclosed on June 2, SELLAS appears to have more negotiating room than a biotech forced to raise capital right before data.
+That said, these figures are disclosure-period figures, not a live June 24 cash balance.
 If REGAL is positive, the company could potentially finance from a stronger position, partner from a stronger position, or use the ATM opportunistically rather than defensively.
 Positive data could also improve liquidity and reduce the relative burden of future dilution.

 The bear case is equally direct.
 REGAL can fail.
 The trial can miss statistical significance, show insufficient clinical benefit, produce subgroup ambiguity, reveal safety or tolerability issues, or generate results that are positive-looking but not clean enough for straightforward regulatory confidence.
 A failed or ambiguous REGAL result would likely damage the stock because GPS remains the lead near-term value driver.
 SLS009 would still matter, but it may not fully support the current event-driven valuation if the pivotal GPS thesis breaks.